dcefram/blog/content/about.md

 Another showoff: the [equipment and tools I use](/uses).

-Also, this was the closest I could ever get into the TV.
+Also, this was the closest I could ever get to getting inside the TV.
 Hey Mom, look, I'm in...
 TwitchTV.

 ![TwitchCon 2015](https://storage.googleapis.com/rmrz-blog.appspot.com/TwitchCon2015-221-1.jpg)